-After the death of Mr. Wynns in 1858, his plantation became the site of a short-lived brick quarry.
-A group of investors purchased the property and re-opened it as the Glenwood Cemetery on May 1871.
-It provided a natural protective barrier along the west side of the Fourth Ward North that still exists to this day.
-During the 1890’s the Houston Chronicle newspaper lauded Fourth Ward North as one of the finest and ‘healthful’ places to live in Houston.
-The area enjoyed the highest elevation in Houston and abundant artesian water, Folk Victorian Style (1870-1910) ed by the same aquifer that fed the Beauchamp Springs nearby.
-Residents enjoyed close proximity to downtown, the Vauxhall Gardens, and the Highland Park resort located nearly a mile north at the corner of Houston Ave and White Oak Drive which was one of the city’s earliest amusement parks.
-So popular was Fourth Ward North, the Chronicle ran a weekly section on it for several years documenting its daily happenings.
+In the 1890s the local newspaper (Houston Post) lauded Fourth Ward North as one of the finest and healthful places to live in Houston.
+The area enjoyed the highest elevation in Houston and abundant artesian water, fed by the same aquifer that fed the Beauchamp Springs nearby.
+Residents enjoyed close proximity to downtown, the Vauxhall Gardens, and the Highland Park resort, which was located nearly a mile north at the corner of Houston Ave and White Oak Drive.
+It was one of the city’s earliest amusement parks.
+So popular was Fourth Ward North that the newspaper ran a weekly section on it for several years documenting its daily happenings.

-1900 - Sixth Ward’s ‘golden age’ lasted until the 1920’s when the advent of the automobile led to the rapid growth of new subdivisions along the city outskirts.
+Sixth Ward’s ‘golden age’ lasted until the 1920s, when the advent of the automobile led to the rapid growth of new subdivisions along the city outskirts.
 These new subdivisions featured inexpensive homes complete with garages, modern bathrooms, and financing packages which attracted many people from the Sixth Ward and other older neighborhoods.
 By that time, the original generation of homeowners had passed on and their heirs were eager to offload these properties.
-The Sixth Ward then entered an 80-year phase when most of her homes were used as multi-tenant rentals owned/managed by absentee landlords.
+The Sixth Ward then entered an 80-year phase when most of her homes were rental property owned by absentee landlords.
+Larger houses were often split up into small apartments or operated as rooming houses.

 We obtained a document from Winter & Co. in November 2020 that contains National Register of "Historic Places Inventory - Nomination Form" submitted on March 23, 1977 and includes an incredibly rich history about the Old Sixth Ward.
 If you would like to download the full document (309 MB), click here.